psu13/mutable-hakyll/draft/old-qm/quantum-formalism.md

 generalizations of it do a pretty good job of describing the motion of macroscopic objects in most situations that you can put macroscopic objects into.

-The generalization of Newtons formula above can be set up so you put some numbers into a single black box, turn a crank, and every answer that you ever needed falls out the other side.
+The generalization of Newton's formula above can be set up so you put some numbers into a single black box, turn a crank, and every answer that you ever needed falls out the other side.
 This magic box is a set of *differential equations* that describe how the system you have described evolves in time.
 I am not going to go into the details of how differential